 Although bats can see in the dark, echolocation gives them an edge to fly at night.

 Bats can ‘see’ at night using echolocation.
 They project sound waves out, and the echoes arrive back with information on what is in the surrounding area.

 Echolocation is extremely good with bats as they can determine thin objects.
-By using echolocation, bats can find food in the dark and also navigate.
+Using echolocation, bats can find food in the dark and navigate.